leonbarrett/BeanstalkCommandLine/readme.markdown

 Thanks
 =====

-Thanks to https://github.com/AzizLight/fire for inspiration (and initial code) to create the script!
+Thanks to https://github.com/AzizLight/fire for inspiration (and initial code) to create the script and https://github.com/pete-otaqui/ClipClop for the library to parse the command line options